Taurophylax/protocol-analyzer/install.md

 ```
 git clone https://github.com/Taurophylax/protocol-analyzer.git
 ```
+or download and extract if you are not using git.

 ## Requirements
 This project uses Python 3.10.10 in development and testing.
 It is recommended to use this version or later.